-- 1. To win any part of a pot, a player must show all of his cards faceup on the table, whether they were used in the final hand played or not. - 2.
+- 1. A player must show all cards in the hand face-up on the table to win any part of the pot. - 2.
 Cards speak (cards read for themselves).
 The dealer assists in reading hands, but players are responsible for holding onto their cards until the winner is declared.
 Although verbal declarations as to the contents of a hand are not binding, deliberately miscalling a hand with the intent of causing another player to discard a winning hand is unethical and may result in forfeiture of the pot.
 (For more information on miscalling a hand see "Section 11 Lowball," Rule 15 and Rule 16.) - 3.
 Any player, dealer, or floorperson who sees an incorrect amount of chips put into the pot, or an error about to be made in awarding a pot, has an ethical obligation to point out the error.
-Please help keep mistakes of this nature to a minimum.
+Please help us keep mistakes of this nature to a minimum. - 4.
+All losing hands will be killed by the dealer before a pot is awarded.